dynatrace-oss/dynahist/README.md

 DynaHist is available as Maven package on [JCenter](https://bintray.com/dynatrace/dynahist) and should be used via Maven, Gradle or Ivy.
 If automatic dependency management is not possible obtain the jar file from [GitHub Releases](https://github.com/dynatrace-oss/dynahist/releases).

+## History
+At [Dynatrace](https://www.dynatrace.com/) we were looking for a data sketch with a fast update time, which can also answer order statistics queries with error guarantees.
+As an example, such a data structure should be able to provide the 99-th percentile with a relative error of 1% maximum.
+Other data structures like [t-digest](https://github.com/tdunning/t-digest) do not have strict error limits.
+In our search, we finally came across [HdrHistogram](https://github.com/HdrHistogram/HdrHistogram), a histogram implementation that intelligently selects bin boundaries so that the relative error is limited over a range of many orders of magnitude.
+The core of the HdrHistogram is a fast mapping of the values to bin indices by bit widdling, which reduces the recording time to less than 10 ns.

+Although we loved this idea, this data structure did not quite meet our requirements for several reasons:
+  * The original HdrHistogram was designed for recording integer values.
+Usually we are dealing with floating point values.
+The wrapper class for `double` values, which is delivered with HdrHistogram, introduces an indirection, which slows down the recording.
+  * Another disadvantage is that HdrHistogram does not give you full control over the error specification.
+It is only possible to define the number of significant digits corresponding to relative errors of 10%, 1%, 0.1%, etc. It is not possible to select a relative error of 5%.
+You must fall back on 1%, which would unnecessarily increase the number of bins and waste memory space.
+  * HdrHistogram has no support for negative values.
+You have to use two histograms, one for the positive and one for the negative value range.
+  * With HdrHistogram it is not possible to define the maximum error for values that are between 0 and the range where the relative error limit applies.
+  * The mapping of values to bin indices is fast, but not optimal.
+The mapping used by HdrHistogram requires about 40% more bins than necessary to satisfy the specified relative error.
+In 2015 we have proposed a better and similarly fast mapping for HdrHistogram (see https://github.com/HdrHistogram/HdrHistogram/issues/54) with less than 10% space overhead.
+However, as this would have resulted in an incompatible change, the author of HdrHistogram decided not to pursue our idea any further.

+Therefore, we decided to develop our own histogram data sketch which uses the proposed better mapping and which also solves all the mentioned issues.
+After many years of successful application and the emergence of an open source initiative at Dynatrace, we decided to publish this data structure as a separate library here on GitHub.

 ## License

 [Apache Version 2.0](https://github.com/dynatrace-oss/dynahist/blob/master/LICENSE)